Visa for the purpose of applying for a course of study at a German university

 - in case you are not yet studying at university level: high school diploma and result of university entrance qualification (e.g. Taiwan GSAT with at least 53 Points)

-o Proof of proficiency in the course/study language - 2 copies
+o Proof of proficiency in the course/study language, original + 1 copy

 for studies in German: level B1 or higher is recommended!
 DSH, Goethe-Zertifikat, TestDaF, Telc; for studies in English: IELTS, TOEFL, TOEIC;

 o if applicable: booking confirmation for a German intensive language course in preparation for studies (min.
-18 hours /week) - 2 copies; e.g. booking confirmation, receipts paid course fees for the first 2-3 months
+18 hours /week) - original plus 1 copy; e.g. booking confirmation, receipts paid course fees for the first 2-3 months

 In German or English language, please describe your reasons for your intended studies, your intended study/course, your preparations so far and other plans;